-Keywords: punishment, norms, stigma, crowd out, experiment
+Keywords: punishment, norms, stigma, crowd out, expressive function of punishment, experiment

-^{}We received helpful comments from Eugen Dimant, Nick Feltovich, Xiaojian Zhao and audiences at the Norms and Behavioral Change Talk and Monash University.
-This work was supported by the Australian Research Council (DPDP16010274) and Aarhus University Research Foundation (AUFF Starting Grant 36835) and received approval from the Monash University Human Research Ethics Committee (project number 27176).
+^{}We received helpful comments from two anonymous referees, Eugen Dimant, Nick Feltovich, Xiaojian Zhao and audiences at the Norms and Behavioral Change Talk and Monash University.
+This work was supported by the Australian Research Council (DP16010274) and Aarhus University Research Foundation (AUFF Starting Grant 36835) and received approval from the Monash University Human Research Ethics Committee (project number 27176).